Meet The Team

 Ellen E. Patnaude

 Ellen Patnaude has always been fascinated by how a person’s hard-wiring, life experiences, and unique perspective causes them to interact with the people around them.
 She is a Detroit native, and graduated from Alma College in 1995 with a BA in Biology & French.
 She thought she wanted to be Jacque Cousteau, but her first few science-based jobs pointed clearly towards working with people.
 She worked for several years as a community organizer in other midwestern states.
 Returning to Michigan in 2005, her reputation followed her for challenging people to see and be a better version of themselves, and the phone started ringing.
 Since then, Ellen has built a business facilitating group workshops and sessions for individuals interested in being challenged to create new roadmaps.
 Becoming certified in Equine Guided Learning has brought an expanded set of tools to her toolbox, and she loves bringing teams a whole new experience with the horses.
 In December 2019, Ellen completed a year-long program with the Center for Executive Coaching to become a Certified Executive Coach.
+She received the ACC credential from the International Coach Federation (ICF) earlier this year.
+Ellen also holds credentials from the AcuMax Index Assessment and MRG’s Leadership Effectiveness Assessment (LEA) 360.

 Danielle M. Leach